 - Increased site engagement: Related search can drive more site engagement by helping users discover ads and content relevant to what they're viewing.

-- Incremental revenue: Related search can help you generate incremental revenue by driving more traffic to your search pages.
+- Incremental revenue: Related search can help you generate incremental revenue by driving more traffic to your search pages, which you can monetize with relevant ads.

 - Better user experience: You control the look and feel of your related search units, allowing you to maintain a quality user experience for your site.

-- Review the Common ASQ Requirements and the requirements for related search.
+- Common ASQ Requirements and the requirements for related search.
 You need to follow these requirements.

 - Create a search style in your AdSense account.